 Two Sides of the Accountability Coin

-1. Meeting or exceeding standards, and
+- Meeting or exceeding standards, and

-2. Failing to meet standards.
+- Failing to meet standards.

-Meeting or exceeding standards: In an effective accountability system, positive recognition is given regularly for meeting or exceeding employer expectations.
+In an effective accountability system, positive recognition is given regularly for meeting or exceeding employer expectations.
 If your company does not have a formal safety recognition program, look at some examples.

-Failing to meet standards: Unfortunately, in some companies this is the only category that results in consequences.
+Unfortunately, this is the only category that results in consequences in some companies.
 In an effective safety culture, corrective actions are rare and perceived as positive in the long term.
 Usually (not always), corrective actions involve some sort of progressive discipline